5 Tips for How to Stop Repeating the Same Mistakes

 If you focus on completely eliminating all mistakes from your life, this will feel incredibly overwhelming.
 If you instead aim to improve, there are lots of practical solutions you can try, and you'll likely experience much more success.
 Addressing your patterns can even be enjoyable if you take a non-judgmental, problem-solving approach.

-Note that I intend this article to apply to ordinary mistakes, and not things like committing crimes!
+Note that I intend this post to apply to ordinary mistakes, and not things like committing crimes!